- Why 70% of people dont finish recovery

 Going further with those issues, he found out that the average recovery process lasts around 3 months and most patients feel they can complete those exercises from home after one month.

 In 2016 when re.flex started, home recovery was far from being considered a safe environment for patients with musculoskeletal conditions.
 Working out from home means that you get a simple set of exercises in order to prevent pain in the injured joint.
 You don’t get any feedback from your physiotherapist and he can’t monitor your progress.
 Let’s say you do a live video session.
 There is limited feedback from the therapist’s side, but his time investment is bigger than the clinic, where he usually monitors 3-4 patients at the same time.
 This is why an 1-on-1 online session with a physiotherapist should value more than an in-clinical visit.

 70% of the people don’t finish recovery

-This is how it all started
+Here is how our journey started

-Andrei is our hardware and software engineer and everybody out here knows that he is the brain behind all the complex algorithms needed by ReFlex.
 With the experience he gained while developing sensor monitored networks and bomb detection robots for the army and the government, Andrei used two small wearable sensors attached to a set of elastic bands that can track, monitor and analyze the movements of the hands, legs, back and shoulders.
 He later put together all the important data recorded and created a mobile app that provides real time feedback and a web platform which connects the physiotherapist with the patients.